federico-trotta/federico-trotta.github.io/docs/internal_documentation.md

 :alt: An internal article for Dectar created by Federico Trotta.
 :align: center

-*An internal procedure I created for Dectar.*
+*An internal procedure Federico Trotta created for Dectar.*
 ```

 ***